 Subject Lead: Mrs Skyrme

-At Fairfield First School we strive to ensure that all children become successful, fluent readers by the time they depart for middle school.
+At Fairfield First School we have an irresistable belief that EVERY child will become a passionate reader.
+We strive to ensure that all children become successful, fluent readers by the time they depart for middle school.
 A love of books and a thirst for reading is at the heart of our curriculum, and we strongly believe this is achievable through a combination of strong, high quality, phonics teaching.
-We believe wholeheartedly that children should receive rigorous, systematic and a consistent approach to children.
+We believe wholeheartedly that children should receive rigorous, systematic and a consistent approach to reading.

 The Rose Report (2006) emphasised that high quality synthetic phonics acquisition is an important part of the word decoding skills required by children, in order to develop higher level whole language and comprehension skills.
 This approach is at the heart of our belief that by teaching children to ‘learn to read’ they will be able to ‘read to learn’.
 This policy outlines our approach at teaching a consistent, high quality strategy of phonics across the Early Years Foundation Stage, (EYFS,) Key Stage One and on into Key Stage Two.

 Our aims are based on the following core values and ethos in our mission statement, which is: "Aim high, work hard, have fun and care for others.”

 Our aims are designed to ensure that the school meets the needs of all, taking into account gender, ethnicity, culture, religion, language, sexual orientation, age, ability, disability and social circumstances.
 It is important that in our school we meet the diverse needs of all pupils to ensure inclusion for all and that all pupils are prepared for full participation in our multi-ethnic society.
 We aim to ensure that in relation to Phonics:

 - We teach children aural discrimination, phonetic awareness and rhyme to aid reading, writing and spelling development.